“Nothing truly great ever came from a comfort zone.”

 CPA-based campaigns were the next step in the evolution of app promotion, with some advertisers even going as far as abandoning CPI promotions altogether, focusing solely on in-app events.

-By keeping track on in-app events an advertiser could differentiate quality users from less quality ones by measuring engagement, progress and in-app purchases.
+By keeping an eye on in-app events an advertiser could differentiate quality users from less quality ones by measuring engagement, progress and in-app purchases.

 Advertisers were now optimizing not just by their media partner’s CTR but also by their ability to deliver quality users.